Marcus Campbell Affiliate Marketing Dude Review: Niche Blogs for CPA Offers + A Business Alternative

 - Need niches.
 Affiliate Marketing Dude targets problems people want solved now.
 For example, people search for security help after a spike in break-ins.
 These people are more likely to request a free assessment or quote.

 - Ad prices to spot valuable niches.
-The goal is to look for markets where companies pay $5-$10+ per click.
+You have to look for markets where companies pay $5-$10+ per click.
 This signals strong demand.
 You get traffic through niche blogs instead of paying those ad costs.

 - High-value CPA actions.
 This includes paid actions like form submits, sign-ups, and downloads.
 This is easier to get because visitors don’t have to buy anything.